Hazel Rose Markus: Career and contributions

+Markus became a faculty member in the psychology department and a research scientist at the Research Center for Group Dynamics at the Institute for Social Research and where together with Richard Nisbett she established the Culture and Cognition Program.
+With her husband, the late social psychologist Robert Zajonc, Markus moved to the Stanford department of psychology in 1994.

 Markus' most significant contributions to social psychology are her conceptualizations of the self-schema, of possible selves, the theory of how cultures and selves shape each other, the distinction between the independent and interdependent selves, and the culture cycle.

 Self schemas

 Making sense of one’s own behavior in particular domains results in the formation of cognitive structures about the self, or self-schemas.
 These interpretive structures reflect one’s own observations as well as those offered by the social context, and lend coherence, meaning, and form to current and future experience.
 Self-schemas facilitate self-relevant judgments and decisions, contain easily retrievable behavioral evidence, provide a basis for the confident self-prediction of behavior in schema related domains and help people resist schema inconsistent information.

 Possible selves

 Possible selves represent individuals' ideas of what they might become, what they would like to become, and what they are afraid of becoming.
 They provide conceptual links among cognition, emotion, and motivation.
 They provide a context for understanding one's current self and are incentives and guides for future behavior.